-During 2012, the members of the Remuneration Committee were Mikael Ekdahl (Chairman) and Martin Bek-Nielsen.
+During 2015, the members of the Remuneration Committee were Melker Schörling (Chairman) and Ulrik Svensson (Märit Beckeman until May 2015).
 The recommendations of the Remuneration Committee to the Board include principles for remuneration, the relationship between fixed and variable salary, conditions for pensions and severance pay and other benefits payable to the management.
-Remuneration of the CEO of the Group has been decided by the Board on the basis of the recommendations of the Remuneration Committee.
-Remuneration of other senior executives has been decided by the Chief Executive Officer in consultation with the Remuneration Committee.
+Remuneration to the CEO of the Group has been decided by the Board on the basis of the recommendations of the Remuneration Committee.
+Remuneration to other senior executives has been decided by the Chief Executive Officer in consultation with the Remuneration Committee.
 During 2015, the Remuneration Committee met on one occasion, at which both members attended.
 The Board’s proposal for guidelines for remuneration to senior executives will be put to the Annual General Meeting in 2016 for a decision.

-During 2012, members of the Audit Committee were Ulrik Svensson (Chairman), Martin Bek-Nielsen, Mikael Ekdahl and Harald Sauthoff.
-The Committee held four ordinary meetings during the year, which the company’s external auditors and representatives of the management team have attended.
-Areas dealt with by the Audit Committee have primarily related to planning, scope and follow-up of the audit for the year.
+The members of the Audit Committee in 2015 were Ulrik Svensson (Chairman) and Lillie Li Valeur.
+The Committee held four ordinary meetings during the year, which the company’s external auditors and representatives of the management team attended.
+Areas dealt with by the Audit Committee primarily related to planning, scope and follow-up of the audit for the year.
 Other issues dealt with include risk management, integration and systematics of Group procedures, coordination of insurance issues, corporate governance, internal control, accounting rules, development of the global finance function, financing operations and other issues that the Board has requested the Committee to prepare.

-Under the provisions of Chapter 8 § 49 a of the Companies Act (2005:551), at least one member of the Audit Committee must be independent in relation to major shareholders in the company, and have expertise in accounting or auditing, and the company fulfils this requirement of the Code.
+Under the provisions of Chap.
+8, Section 49 a, of the Swedish Companies Act (2005:551), at least one member of the Audit Committee must be independent in relation to major shareholders in the Company, and have expertise in accounting or auditing, and the Company fulfils this requirement of the Code.